nabihatahsin101/CampusCareerLink/README.md

 CampusCareerLink

 ## Short Description
-CampusCareerLink is an innovative job-seeking platform designed to make job searching easier for university students and other job seekers.
+CampusCareerLink is an innovative job-seeking platform designed to make job searching easier for university students.
 The platform allows users to browse job listings, apply for jobs, and receive real-time updates on application statuses.

 ## Key Features